3 Reasons Tulsa Should Be A Tech Hub

 1) Tulsa's Technological Potential

-THETA's strength lies in the region’s scientific capacity to drive TEAS innovations by leveraging the region’s proficiency in UAS/AS, cybersecurity, and complementary technology domains.
+Tulsa's strength lies in the region’s scientific capacity to drive innovations by leveraging the region’s proficiency in UAS/AS, cybersecurity, and complementary technology domains.
 From UAS technologies at Oklahoma State University (OSU) to cybersecurity innovations at The University of Tulsa (TU), the region’s strengths provide a fertile ground for AS development.
 Initiatives such as the Unmanned Systems Research Institute (USRI), the LaunchPad Center for Advanced Air Mobility, the Oklahoma Cyber Innovation Institute (OCII), the Institute for Robotics, AI, and Autonomy (IRAA) and the Counter-UAS (CUAS) Center of Excellence demonstrate the region’s commitment to cutting-edge technologies.

 The innovations generated by the region’s R&D assets are being commercialized, tested, deployed, and manufactured in the Tulsa region.
 Tulsa’s startup community is backed by growing entrepreneurial support organizations, such as Build in Tulsa’s efforts to create hundreds of new tech companies as a pathway to Black wealth creation, and risk capital.
 The region is also home to nationally unique testing facilities such as the Skyway Range, a beyond visual line of sight (BvLOS) testing corridor for UAS.
 Tulsa is a center of aerospace manufacturing, with more than 3,000 acres of shovel-read industrial sites, some specifically for advanced mobility and autonomous systems.